Greg Rodin, Q.C.

 A qualified pilot since 1977, Cary is an avid aviator and flies his own airplane.
 He competed in the Canadian Aerobatic Open Championship in 2002 and 2005, taking third place in his category both years.
 He is also a motorcycle enthusiast, certified SCUBA diver and is known to torture those within earshot with his guitar playing.
 He also plays trumpet in the Westwinds Bronze Jazz Ensemble.

-Izaak enjoys hiking, cycling, rock climbing and surfing, and tries to spend as much time as possible in the mountains.
+Izaak enjoys the outdoors, and tries to spend as much time as possible in the mountains.
+He is an avid skiier, and also enjoys hiking, cycling, rock climbing and surfing.